tasket/wyng-backup/README.md

 destination.
 One way to avoid this situation is to specify `--autoprune=on` which will cause Wyng to remove older backup sessions from the archive when space is needed.

+Volume names for non-LVM storage may include subdirectories, making them relative paths in the same manner as file paths in `tar`.
+For example, `wyng --local=/mnt/pool1 send appvms/personal.img` will send the volume located at '/mnt/pool1/appvms/personal.img'.

 #### receive